 - 1. Unbolt the machine legs from the shipping pallet.
-Install the leveling feet or optional casters on legs (Fig. 2 & 2A) with a washer(s) and nut(s).
-Tighten with a 9/16" or 3/4" wrench.
-The Leveling Feet and mounting hardware are packaged with the machine. - 2.
+Install the casters on legs (Fig. 2) with a washer and nut.
+Tighten with a 3/4" wrench.
+The casters and mounting hardware are packaged with the machine. - 2.
 Loosen the hex nut and set screws on the table support castings (Fig. 3).
 The set screws on the table support castings have been tightened at the factory to eliminate free-play between the table support casting and the column tube during shipment.
-There are two table support castings, one each for the right and left column tubes.
+There are two table support castings on the SUPERMAX, one each for the right and left column tubes.
 Important: These set screws are tightened for shipping and must be loosened and readjusted before operating either the height adjustment mechanism or the conveyor drive.